gerhardf1/F3F-Timer/README.md

 # F3F-Timer

 This App is running on Android mobilephones and acts as a simple Timer for the piCAMTracker (see https://github.com/barney-NG/piCAMTracker).
 With the last commit to the github repository (End of July 2019) the piCAMTracker sends UDP broadcasts when it is powered and in case a "Turn" is detected.
-The App receives the UDP broadcasts and handles a single F3F run (starting, 30s countdown, Base A crossing off course, Base A crossing in course in course, 10 laps, running time).
+The App receives the UDP broadcasts and handles a single or continuous F3F runs (starting, 30s countdown, Base A crossing off course, Base A crossing in course in course, 10 laps, running time).

 # News
 2019-09-16: V0.1 released